 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed how intimacy can be used to foster intimacy.
+In the last section, we discussed how intimacy can be used to foster intimacy.
 Topics we will discuss include the healing potential of friendship, the unconscious selection process, and a technique for overcoming limitations on intimacy.

-On this track we will continue our discussion on how to use intimacy to foster intimacy.
-After initializing the Overcoming Limitations on Intimacy as on the last track, the next three steps are to identify a chronic complaint, isolate the desire, and compose a list of target activities on which to request action.
+In this section, we will continue our discussion on how to use intimacy to foster intimacy.
+After initializing the Overcoming Limitations on Intimacy as in the last section, the next three steps are to identify a chronic complaint, isolate the desire, and compose a list of target activities on which to request action.

 The purpose of the exercise was to educate each other so that if they wanted to foster new behavior they would have some specific guidelines.
 I stated, "Any suggestion, obligation or expectation would reduce the exercise to a bargain, and there is the likelihood that it would end in resentment and failure."